-The Company has completed five acquisitions from July 8, 2011 through October 15, 2018, including the acquisition of First American International Corp. ("FAIC") and its wholly-owned subsidiary, First American International Bank ("FAIB").
-On October 15, 2018, FAIB operated three branches in Queens, three in Manhattan, and two in Brooklyn, New York with an operating center and loan production offices in Brooklyn and an administrative center in Manhattan.
+The Company has completed five acquisitions from July 8, 2011 through October 15, 2018, including the acquisition of First American International Corp. ("FAIC") and its wholly-owned subsidiary, First American International Bank ("FAIB"), which closed on October 15, 2018.
+FAIB operated three branches in Queens, two in Manhattan, and two in Brooklyn, New York with an operating center and loan production offices in Brooklyn and an administrative center in Manhattan.
+As part of the FAIC acquisition, the Company acquired FAIB Capital Corp. ("FAICC") that was formed on January 29, 2014.
+FAICC is a real estate investment trust subsidiary of the Bank.
 See Note 3 - Acquisition, for more information about the FAIC acquisition transactions.
 All of the Company's acquisitions have been accounted for using the acquisition method of accounting and, accordingly, the operating results of the acquired entities have been included in the consolidated financial statements from their respective acquisition dates.